contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Leaders seek the direction of the Spirit to determine whether personal counseling or a membership council is the most appropriate setting to address abuse.
 They may also counsel with their direct priesthood leader about the setting.
 However, any abuse of a spouse or another adult that rises to the levels described below requires holding a membership council.

 * _Physical abuse:_ Inflicting serious bodily harm by physical violence.
 Some harm may not be visible.
-* _Sexual abuse:_ See the situations specified in [38.6.17](38-church-policies-and-guidelines.md#38617-sexual-abuse).
+* _Sexual abuse:_ See the situations specified in [38.6.18.3](38-church-policies-and-guidelines.md#386183-membership-councils).
 * _Emotional abuse:_ Using actions and words to seriously damage a person’s sense of self-respect or self-worth.
 This usually involves repeated and continuing insults, manipulations, and criticisms that humiliate and belittle.
 * _Financial abuse:_ Taking advantage of someone financially.
 This may include the illegal or unauthorized use of a person’s property, money, or other valuables.
 It may also include fraudulently obtaining financial power over someone.
 It could include using financial power to coerce behavior.
 See also [32.6.1.3](32-repentance-and-membership-councils.md#32613-fraudulent-acts).
 #### 38.6.2.5 Church Callings, Temple Recommends, and Membership Record Annotations

 Members who have abused others should not be given Church callings and may not have a temple recommend until they have repented and Church membership restrictions have been removed.

-If a person abused a child or youth sexually or seriously abused a child or youth emotionally or physically, his or her membership record will be annotated.
+If a person abused a child or youth sexually or seriously abused a child or youth physically or emotionally, his or her membership record will be annotated.
 He or she must not be given any calling or assignment involving children or youth.
 This includes not being given a ministering assignment to a family with youth or children in the home.
 It also includes not having a youth as a ministering companion.
 These restrictions should remain in place unless the First Presidency authorizes removal of the annotation.
 See [32.14.5](32-repentance-and-membership-councils.md#32145-membership-records-with-annotations) for information about annotations.

 #### 38.6.2.6 Stake and Ward Councils